ShakyaCsun/silly_portfolio_flutter/README.md

-# silly_portfolio
+# Silly Personal Website

-A new Flutter project.
+A new Flutter project to do silly things and create a silly personal website or portfolio site.

+Inspirations for silly face from this talk by [Filip Hracek](https://youtu.be/tA8f7v-seE8)

+Deployed GitHub Pages site available [here](https://shakyacsun.github.io/silly_portfolio_flutter/)

 ## Getting Started